minhvo-dev/WCF-Greedy-Game/README.md

   - GreedyGameLibrary project provides the library for both GreedyGameService and GreedyGameClient projects.
   - GreedyGameService project provides the service to host the game as a console application.
   - GreedyGameClient project provides the GUI to play the game as a desktop application.

+- Or, you can download and run this prebuilt package for Windows: [GreedyGame_Release_Executable.zip](./GreedyGame_Release_Executable.zip)

 ## Notes
 - The application is written in C#, targetting exclusively Windows platform.